kenibrewer/aws-nf-tower-terraform/README.md

 - Creates one or more Tower workspaces within a Tower organization.
 - Directly passes the AWS credentials to a Nextflow Tower workspaces without manual copying and pasting.

-## Planned Features

-- Create a list of AWS Batch compute environments from a json-formatted file for each Tower workspace.
-- Add a list of Nextflow pipelines to each Tower workspace from a json-formatted file.
-- Add a list of Nextflow Tower users to each Tower workspace from a json-formatted file.
-- Adopt gitops terraform worklfow instead of CLI-driven workflow.

 # Setup Instructions

 ## AWS Account Setup